fraite/pyted/docs/quick_start.md

 The above example puts the default values in the my_dict dictionary and uses this dictionary as an argument in the function call.
 The my_dict object is changed by gui_1() function and the my_dict value takes on the values as selected by the user in the dialogue box.

+By using the returned value (gui in the above example) rather than looking at the input dict (my_dict in the above example) the state of the gui can be reviewed, including which button has been pressed.
+This is can be demonstrated by replacing the last print statement as shown below.

+    import samples.character_gui as character_gui

+    my_dict = {'first_name': 'Henry', 'country': 'USA'}
+    gui = character_gui.gui_1(my_dict)
+    print(gui)

 # Conclusions